Patternslib/Patterns/src/pat/tabs/documentation.md

 CSS will turn this span into a drop down that works on touch and non-touch screens.

 The script runs at page load when the dom is ready, it runs again when the browser window is being resized and when a parent layout modifying Pattern — such as pat-switch — is triggered.

+### Option reference

+This pattern does not have an special configuration properties.